Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Estimation

 for $\mathbf{Y}^{(t_{\text{max}})}$ from our model fit under $H_A$.
 For sequences $\rho^{(t)}$ and $u^{(t)}$ described below, we iteratively find maximizers $(\hat{\beta}_{aug}^{(t)},\hat{z}_{aug}^{(t)})$ of (\ref{eqn:auglag}) until $\hat{\beta}_{aug}^{(t)}$ satisfies the constraint $\beta_{k^{\star}j^{\star}} = g(\beta_{k^{\star}})$ to within a prespecified tolerance.
 While ideally (\ref{eqn:auglag}) would be a function of $l^{\text{penalized}}(\beta; \mathbf{Y})$ instead of $l^{\text{Poisson}}(\beta, z; \mathbf{Y}^{(t_{\text{max}})})$, updating data augmentations within Lagrangian steps adds an additional inner loop, and furthermore $l^{\text{Poisson}}(\beta, z; \mathbf{Y}^{(t_{\text{max}})})$ is both a good approximation to $l^{\text{penalized}}(\beta; \mathbf{Y})$ and asymptotically equivalent under $H_0$.

-The presence of $g(\beta_{k^{\star}})$ in (\ref{eqn:auglag}) complicates optimization, as this term depends on an entire row of $\beta$.
-As a result, updating $\beta$ column by column (as when fitting models under $H_A$) often results in slow convergence under $H_0$.
+The presence of $g(\beta_{k^{\star}})$ in (\ref{eqn:auglag}) complicates optimization, as this term may depend on an entire row of $\beta$ (e.g., if $g = g_p$).
+As a result, updating $\beta$ column-by-column (as when fitting models under $H_A$) often results in slow convergence under $H_0$.
 Hence, we instead minimize (\ref{eqn:auglag}) via coordinate descent alternating between \textit{block} updates to $\beta$ via an approximate Newton step and updates to $z$ via equation (\ref{eq:profile_z}).

 For fixed $z$, the augmented Lagrangian (\ref{eqn:auglag}) has second derivative in $\tilde{\beta}$ (the vectorization of $\beta$ with convenience constraint $\beta^{j^{\dagger}} = \mathbf{0}$) given by